 London flights take you to a capital packed with history, art and culture.
-Flights to London are your gateway to one of Europe's finest cities, a metropolitan hub of iconic buildings, world class shopping and visitor attractions for the whole family.
+Flights to London are your gateway to one of Europe's finest cities, a metropolitan hub of iconic buildings, world-class shopping and visitor attractions for the whole family.

-Once in central London you'll find yourself spoilt for choice of which famous landmarks to visit first, from sightseeing around Buckingham Palace, Big Ben and the Houses of Parliament to taking in a bird's eye view of the city with a trip on The London Eye.
+Once you arrive in central London you'll find yourself spoilt for choice of which famous landmarks to visit first, from sightseeing around Buckingham Palace, Big Ben and the Houses of Parliament to taking in a bird's eye view of the city with a trip on The London Eye.

 There are plenty of things to do for all the family, the Tower of London, Madame Tussaud's Wax Museum, are all easily reachable from centrally located hotels in London.
 The world famous West End area of the city has an abundance of theatre venues, housing plays and musicals all year round.
 History buffs will want to take in the British Museum, Natural History Museum and the Science Museum, each of which will take several days to get around fully.